I’m a sleep expert and I found the best mattress Black Friday deals for 2025

 From big-name brands to budget-friendly buys, here’s how to save on your next great night’s sleep

-Black Friday 2025 is the best time to upgrade your sleep setup.
-Early deals can save you hundreds of pounds on top-rated mattresses right now, including designs from the likes of Simba, Eve Sleep, Hypnos and Dusk.
-Plus, even more savings are likely to drop when the main event lands on Friday 28 November.
+The best time of the year to upgrade your sleep setup, Black Friday 2025 is already offering huge savings on mattresses.
+From Simba and Eve Sleep to Dusk and Hypnos, you can currently save hundreds of pounds on top-rated mattresses – and even bigger deals are expected when Black Friday officially lands on 28 November.

-Considering we spend a third of our lives in bed, investing in a high-quality mattress is one of the smartest choices you can make – especially if you can nab one at a discount.
-But it's not just mattresses that are slashed in price come Black Friday – the sale gives you the chance to save on everything from air fryers and TVs to vacuum cleaners, smartphones and much more.
+Considering we spend a third of our lives in bed, buying a high-quality mattress is one of the smartest investments you can make – that's why Black Friday needs to be in your calendar.
+Plus, the sale doesn’t just deliver impressive mattress savings – it’s also your chance to save on air fryers, TVs, vacuum cleaners, smartphones and much more.

-As The Independent’s resident sleep expert, I’ve tested dozens of the best mattresses over the years, from memory foam, hybrids, pocket-sprung, and even cot mattresses for your little ones.
-From the best early deals on Simba and Dusk, to the mattress brands I’m expecting to offer big price cuts, here’s everything you need to know about Black Friday 2025.
+As The Independent’s sleep expert, I’ve tested dozens of the best mattresses over the years – including memory foam, hybrids, pocket-sprung, and even cot mattresses for your babies and toddlers.
+Below, you’ll find the best early Black Friday mattress deals, along with my predictions on which mattress brands are likely to offer the biggest discounts for Black Friday 2025.

 Best Black Friday mattress deals: